Published by MBA Skool Team, Last Updated: May 25, 2020

 Capital Intensive means the industries that require heavy investment in purchasing, maintaining, and amortizing capital in course of its operations.
 Capital intensive industries require high volume of production and a high profit margin to provide good return on investment.

-There are a number of examples of capital intensive industries like steel, cement, automotive, petroleum.
+There are a number of examples of industries like steel, cement, automotive, petroleum.
 These industries require large sum of money and capital to support their operations.
 Some businesses like IT, software design, banking, consulting etc. do not require much capital and money or resources to deliver output, hence are not capital intensive industries.

 There is no exact mathematical definition of the calling an industry capital intensive or not, as a ballpark estimate analysts usually calculate the ratio between the labor cost and the capital expenses.
 The higher the ratio between capital expense and labor expense, the more capital intensive is the industry.